-To achieve this aim, the Cumberland offers a wide range of financial services, principally through its branch offices, and delivers long term benefits to members through the provision of competitive products combined with excellent customer service.
+To achieve this, the Cumberland offers a wide range of financial services, principally through its branch offices, and delivers long term benefits to members through the provision of competitive products combined with excellent customer service.

-The Cumberland Group, which principally consists of the Society along with subsidiaries which provide services to customers as set out below, aims to achieve sufficient profit to maintain its capital strength to safeguard the interests of members.

-The Cumberland's strategic objectives include, as well as maintaining a strong capital position, achieving a suitable balance between profitability and the growth of the business, and the fair treatment of members with in particular, the maintenance of a fair balance between the interests of investing and borrowing members, both existing and new.
+The Cumberland Group, which principally consists of the Society along with subsidiaries which provide services to customers as set out below, aims to achieve sufficient profit to maintain its capital strength to safeguard the interests of members, while achieving a suitable balance between profitability and the growth of the business, and the fair treatment of members with in particular, the maintenance of a fair balance between the interests of investing and borrowing members, both existing and new.